simerplaha/akka-typed-stasher/README.md

 def stashedCommandProcessor(stash: ActorRef[DedicatedStashCommand[MyCommand]]) =
     Actor.immutable[MyCommand] {
       (ctx, command) =>
-        //Delivers the next messages in Stash to this actor. stash !
+        //Delivers the next message in the Stash to this actor. stash !
 Pop()
         Actor.same
     }